Carol Jennings: Recognition

+In May 2026, Jennings was awarded a posthumous honorary doctorate, DSc (Med), by University College London, in recognition of her contribution to research that helped establish the amyloid cascade hypothesis and ultimately paved the way for the first disease-modifying therapies for Alzheimer's disease.
+The degree was conferred by Professor Sir John Hardy at a UCL graduation ceremony, with Stuart Jennings accepting it on Carol's behalf.
+Hardy noted that her impact on the research was "immeasurable" and would continue to resonate for decades.

 The Jennings vs Alzheimer's

 In 2022, the BBC announced the commissioning of a feature documentary recounting the story of the Jennings family and their ongoing involvement in Alzheimer's research.
 The resulting film “The Jennings vs Alzheimer’s” was broadcast on BBC Two and BBC iPlayer on 13 May 2024 in the UK.
 Directed by Irish filmmaker Niamh Kennedy, the documentary received positive reviews from major newspapers, including The Guardian, The Times, and The Daily Telegraph.
 It won the award for the Best Science Documentary category at the 2024 Grierson Awards.

 The Carol Jennings Fellowship

 The Carol Jennings Fellowship was established by the Alzheimer's Society in 2023 to support early-career researchers in Alzheimer's disease.
 The fellowship honours Carol Jennings' legacy of advocacy and her family's contribution to advancing understanding of the genetic causes of Alzheimer's disease.